LunaKaniz/financial-advisor-bot/README.md

 - If it includes "budget", it applies the 50/30/20 rule
 - If it includes "breakdown", it splits the income into categories

 It extracts numbers from the sentence and uses them directly.
-If no valid number is found, it returns a default response.
+If no number is found, the chatbot returns a specific prompt asking the user to enter their monthly income.
+If the intent cannot be detected, it returns a general help message..

 ---